teuben/astr288p-fall16/lectures/Lecture2.md

     cp astr288p/bin/*  bin
-    echo $PATH                # is ~/bin already in your path? else edit your ~/.bashrc file now! lfind                     # check if the new 'lfind' is seen lfind lfind               # there should be two now !
+    echo $PATH                # is ~/bin already in your path? else edit your ~/.bashrc file now! lfind                     # check if the new 'lfind' is seen which lfind               # it should be in ~/bin now lfind lfind               # there should be two now !
 ```